 Your HeartScore includes several calculated results.
-Absolute calcium score represents the total amount of calcium in the heart arteries and ranges from 0-2000.
-Absolute scores of 400 correlate well with blood flow-limiting blockages.
+Absolute calcium score represents the total amount of calcium in the heart arteries and ranges from 0 to thousands.
+Total scores over 100 mean you are at risk for a heart attack, and scores over 400 correlate well with blood flow-limiting blockages.
 Calcium score percentile compares your absolute score to individuals of the same age/sex/race.
 Arterial age can be taken as, “You have the arteries of a ___ year-old.”
 Finally, your risk of heart attack over the next 10 years is reported based on clinical parameters, blood pressure, and labs (Framingham Risk Score), and then adjusted to account for your HeartScore (Adjusted Framingham Risk Score).
 Different risk criteria are reported in diabetics (using UKPDS risk engine).

 Click here to see a sample HeartScore Report.